arpanrec/bitwarden-to-keepass/README.md

 Make a cloud ready option for bitwarden zero touch backup

-- Upload to GDrive / PCloud / Onedrive.
+- Upload to cloud storage.
 - Create Encrypted zip instate of encrypt each individual file.
-- Support for bitwarden official export method `bw export <masterpassword> --organizationid` on demand.
-- Jenkins Integration for credential delivery
-- Export to KDBX4 based file

 ## Credits